-It is true that there is no legal requirement for you to carry insurance; you do have a contractual obligation to insure the property if you have a mortgage, but then again, would you allow all that hard work and investment to go uninsured?
+It is true that there is no legal requirement for you to carry Landlord Insurance; you do have a contractual obligation to insure the property if you have a mortgage, but then again, would you allow all that hard work and investment to go uninsured?

 Landlords Policies come in a few different flavors; from the Basic Fire Only Coverage to the Special Form Dwelling Property Package with a bunch of endorsement included.
 The following 5 Items are of great importance and shouldn’t go without attention:

 All seasoned landlords and property management firms require the tenant to purchase Renters Insurance and list the landlord as an ‘Additional Insured’ on the policy.
 The Additional Insured clause doesn’t usually cost anything but it includes the Landlord with rights to make a claim on the policy.
 Most policies have a minimum of $100,000 per occurrence personal liability but many landlords require a higher limit; if there is a loss to the home as a result of the negligence of the tenant, the Renters Policy’s liability portion will kick in.